adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

 ## Q.44: What is @ConditionalOnClass?
-**Answer:** Conditionally creates a bean only if a specified class is present on the classpath.
+Conditionally creates a bean only if a specified class is present on the classpath.

 **Example:**
 ```java